Nile (1802 ship)

 Nile was launched at Nantes in 1795 and was captured or purchased from the French in 1802.
-She then made four voyages as a slave trader.
-Between her first and second slave trading voyages she cruised for less than year as a privateer.
+She then made four voyages from Liverpool as a slave ship in the triangular trade in enslaved people.
+Between her first and second voyages transporting enslaved people she cruised for less than year as a privateer.
 With the abolition in 1807 of the slave trade, Nile became a regular merchantman, but now trading with Africa.
 She was sold in Barbados in 1811.

-Slave voyages
+Transporting enslaved people

-Slave voyage #1 (1802–1803)
+1st voyage transporting enslaved people (1802–1803)

-Captain Elijah Belcher sailed from Liverpool on 30 November 1802, bound for Africa to gather slaves.
-Nile arrived at the Bahamas on 2 June 1803 where he landed 276 slaves.
+Captain Elijah Belcher sailed from Liverpool on 30 November 1802, bound for Africa to acquire and transport captives.
+In 1802, 155 vessels sailed from English ports bound to Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Nile arrived at the Bahamas on 2 June 1803 where he landed 276 captives.
 Captain Belcher had left Liverpool during the Peace of Amiens.
 War with France resumed while Nile was on her voyage.
 While Nile was at the Bahamas Belcher acquired a letter of marque on 11 July 1803.
 Nile left the Bahamas on 9 August, and arrived back at Liverpool on 19 September.
-She had left Liverpool with 32 crew members and suffered one crew death on her voyage.
+She had left Liverpool with 32 crew members and had suffered one crew death on her voyage.

 Privateer

 Captain William Hill acquired a letter of marque on 3 November 1803.
 The doubling of the size of Nile's crew and the increase in armament makes it clear that he intended to sail her as a privateer.
-Nile, Hill, master returned to Liverpool on 8 May 1804 from a cruise.
-Privateering must have appeared less promising than slave trading.
+Nile, Hill, master returned to Liverpool on 8 May 1804, from a cruise.
+Privateering must have appeared less promising than transporting enslaved people.